jbalmert/tdd-feedback/README.md

 ## Unit test of Squares
 The Squares object is responsible for holding onto Square objects for a Player and evaluating the state of the game after a new Square is added.

+### GameDisplay revisted
+In my end to end test I have several verifications of the GameDisplay being told to show the board.
+This is a little presumptuous and is rooted my original thought of implementing the app as a command line interactive application.
+Now that it is simply a library to play a game of TicTacToe it makes sense to think of the messages being sent back to the client as events rather than display commands.
+I don't like the idea of sharing an internal domain concept with the client.
+It would give them the option to interact with system inappropriately.
+I think for now I will simply send an event specifying a player taking a square.
+Later when we get to error checking, I may also send an event with remaining valid squares as the same time.

+## Updating TicTacToeEndToEndTest
+**XWinsAGame**
+I need to drive out the expected behaviors of the events.
+I am rebuilding this test to hopefully be more readable.

+## Unit test of GameBoard (just adding the move event)
+As each move is made, the GameBoard now sends a move event to the client.

+## TicTacToeEndToEndTest
+I just made significant progress towards finishing the first end to end test.
+When I run the test instead of failing at the first event verification, I am now failing at the last one: XWins.
+To make that work I need to implement the game evaluation functionality.

+## GameEvaluator
+After each move, the evaluator will receive a set of all the moves made by the current player, including the latest move.
+It is the job of the Evaluator to determine if a subset of the squares matches a winning solution, an XWins, OWins, or draw event should be fired off if warranted.
+Otherwise, it does nothing.
+The end to end test only defines the need for the Xwins event, so I will limit the implementation to that until another scenario forces me to add more.
+To simplify my life, it is important to note that there are only 8 valid winning solutions in classic TicTacToe: 3 columns, 3 rows, 2 diagonals.
+I can model these solutions directly.
+If the game were designed to be a 4x4 or 5x5 grid, I would consider dynamically permuting all the solutions rather than hard coding them.